vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Leadership and Influence

 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
-> 1. "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar
 > 1. "The greatest weapon in any battle is patience."
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "The only way to do great work is to love what you do." - Steve Jobs